catseye/Wanda/README.md

 *   finally, `5 4 $ *` is rewritten into `20 $`.

-Rewrites occur when parts of the string match the pattern of one of the rewrite rules that are in effect.
-For instance, the rule for `+` has the pattern `X Y $ +`, where X and Y are integer symbols; the part of the string that matches this pattern is replaced by a single integer symbol which is the sum of X and Y, followed by a `$`.
+Rewrites occur when parts of the string match the pattern of one of the rewrite rules in effect.
+For instance, the rule for `+` has the pattern `X Y $ +`, where X and Y will match any integer symbols; the part of the string that matches this pattern is replaced by a single integer symbol which is the sum of X and Y, followed by a `$`.

-You can think of `$` as a symbol which delineates the stack (on the left) from the program (on the right).
+You can think of `$` as a symbol that delineates the stack (on the left) from the program (on the right).
 When constants are encountered in the program, they are pushed onto the stack.

-But if you do think of it this way, keep in mind that it is only a convenient illusion.
-For despite looking like and evaluating like a Forth program, there is no "stack" that is distinct from the program — it's all just a string that gets rewritten.  `2` is neither an element on the stack, nor an instruction that pushes the value 2 onto the stack; it's just
+But if you do think of it this way, bear in mind that it is only a convenient illusion.
+For, despite looking like and evaluating like a Forth program, there is no "stack" that is distinct from the program — it's all just a string that gets rewritten.  `2` is neither an element on the stack, nor an instruction that pushes the value 2 onto the stack; it's just